dianpan/dianpan.github.io/_posts/2015-08-23-ruby-enumerables-under-the-hood.md

 categories: phase1 enumerable
 ---

-When I first started learning Ruby, I was facinated by the many magical built in methods.
+When I first started learning Ruby, I was suspicious of its many built in methods.
 In particular, Ruby's enumerable methods that both iterate and do something to each element.

 Here is a peek behind what is actually goes on when you call these enumerable methods on your data structure.